-Fulfillment of English Proficiency Minimum for Most Programs Minimum for Selective Bachelor's Programs IB (English A - Higher Level) 5 or higher 5 or higher (Engineering, Nursing, and B.A. in Law ONLY) Cambridge IGCSE, O Level or Higher C or higher in English Subject B.A. in Architecture, Engineering and B.A. in Law ONLY Cambridge English Qualification (C1 Advanced, C2 Proficiency) 180 180 Completion of 4 years of regular English at an accredited American or IB High School C or higher C or higher (Business, B.A. in Law, Engineering ONLY) Completion of 3 years of schooling at a High School where medium of instruction is English.
-B.A. in Architecture, Engineering and B.A. in Law ONLY Completion of ENGL 101 or 102 or 107 AND 108 (or equivalent course) C or higher C or higher (Engineering and B.A. in Law ONLY)
+Fulfillment of English Proficiency Minimum for Most Programs Minimum for Selective Bachelor's Programs IB (English A - Higher Level) 5 or higher 5 or higher (B.A. in Architecture, Engineering, Nursing, and B.A. in Law ONLY) Cambridge IGCSE, O Level or Higher C or higher in English Subject B.A. in Architecture, Engineering and B.A. in Law ONLY Cambridge English Qualification (C1 Advanced, C2 Proficiency) 180 180 Completion of 4 years of regular English at an accredited American or IB High School C or higher C or higher (B.A. in Architecture, Business, B.A. in Law, Engineering ONLY) Completion of 3 years of schooling at a High School where medium of instruction is English.
+B.A. in Architecture, Engineering and B.A. in Law ONLY Completion of ENGL 101 or 102 or 107 AND 108 (or equivalent course) C or higher C or higher (B.A. in Architecture, Engineering and B.A. in Law ONLY)

 Please contact your enrollment counselor if you have questions regarding the use of academic coursework to satisfy your English proficiency requirements.

 The Undergraduate University Track Pathway (U-Track Pathway) is the Center for English as a Second Language (CESL)’s English proficiency pathway program.
 It features a content-based curriculum specifically for students conditionally-admitted undergraduate students to the University of Arizona.

 Students learn content similar to what they will encounter in their first year as undergraduate students and thereby improve their language abilities.
 They also enroll in a CESL-supported general education course for credit; this course will count toward any major at University of Arizona.